top of page

 • I can only eat a specific food at the weekend.

-We may engage in episodes of binge eating or compulsive overeating and feel out of control around food.
-Some of us may also feel compelled to engage in compensatory purging behaviours such as self-induced vomiting, compulsive exercise or taking laxatives.
-These are really an attempt to make up for what we have eaten or as a way of earning our food.
+Some of us may also feel compelled to engage in compensatory behaviours such as self-induced vomiting, compulsive exercise or taking laxatives, to make up for what we have eaten or as a way of earning our food.

-When engaging in Disordered Eating it is also common to struggle with high levels of body distress and feel ashamed of our body.
+When engaging in compulsive or controlled eating, it is also common to struggle with high levels of body distress and feel ashamed of our body.
 Many of us will also engage in frequent body checking, comparing and weighing.

 On the right of the eating spectrum are clinically diagnosable eating disorders.
-These are essentially more extreme presentations of Disordered Eating:
+These are essentially more extreme presentations of compulsive or controlled eating that fit specific criteria as described in the DSM-5.

 • Anorexia Nervosa